 Figure 2: Flexilink topography

-IT packets are carried over virtual links by encapsulating them either directly in Ethernet or in UDP as shown in Figure 3.
+Basic service packets are carried over virtual links by encapsulating them either directly in Ethernet or in UDP as shown in Figure 3.
 Similar formats could be used with other services such as MPLS.

 “Loose” frame alignment, whereby one island takes its frame timing from the other, is used to ensure that packets do not accumulate over time in the de-jitter buffer.

-In the current implementation, if terminal equipment which uses IP is connected to an Ethernet port, and elsewhere in the island there is a port connected to an IP network, a tunnel is set up in which each Ethernet packet is carried as the payload of an IT packet.
+In the current implementation, if terminal equipment which uses IP is connected to an Ethernet port, and elsewhere in the island there is a port connected to an IP network, a tunnel is set up in which each Ethernet packet is carried as the payload of a basic service packet.
 This has the advantage of simplicity and works well in situations where all traffic between the terminal equipment and IP destinations can go through a single gateway.
 The terminal equipment can also set up a virtual link, through which it can access destinations (such as management agents) within the Flexilink network.

 For more complex situations, where different IP addresses need to be routed through different gateways, the connectionless service (see 3.3.2) should be used to carry the IP datagrams, with the Ethernet MAC headers being stripped on entry and added on exit; this requires ARP to be implemented at the entry and exit points.